What is PJSIP

 PJSIP is developed and maintained by Teluu Ltd. , with the help of Internet developers around the world.
 Teluu was incorporated in late 2006 in the UK initially as PJSIP LLP by Benny Prijono and Perry Ismangil, and soon joined by Nanang Izzuddin, and then Sauw Ming as developers.
 Our newest team member is Riza Sulistyo.

-All of us do everything from writing the documentation, wiki, and creating this website, updating the blog and Trac site, to accounting, answering support, and responding to mailing list questions.
+All of us do everything from writing the documentation, wiki, and creating this website, to accounting, answering support, and responding to mailing list questions.
 We do write code too.

 Complete and Integrated